Why air quality in schools should be everyone’s priority

-Increased ventilation rates in classrooms, for example, have been shown to help reduce student absence12.
-In addition better attendance has been associated with elementary and middle school students achieving higher grade point averages and higher scores in academic tests13.
+Increased ventilation rates in classrooms, for example, have been shown to help reduce student absence18.
+In addition better attendance has been associated with elementary and middle school students achieving higher grade point averages and higher scores on academic tests19.
 Again, good air quality is clearly linked with excellent student performance.

 Smart solutions that track levels of CO2 – which is emitted naturally by breathing – provide a detailed picture of occupancy in different parts of the building throughout the day.
 With this information, key operational decisions can be made based on real-time and historical data.
 For example:

 With so much attention on indoor air quality requirements, it is widely expected that new regulatory guidance will be introduced in the not too distant future.
-Already, we have seen growth in the Netherlands, where a ‘task force’ has been introduced to monitor indoor air quality in schools16, and air quality regulations are becoming stricter worldwide.
+Air quality regulations are becoming stricter worldwide.
+New York City has already taken steps to ensure proper ventilation in all schools to ensure optimal indoor air quality for its students22.
 Educational establishments would be well advised to proactively take action on this issue now and commit to an air quality strategy designed to safeguard the wellbeing of both staff and students.